MicrosoftDocs/azure-ai-docs/articles/ai-services/multimodal-intelligence/overview.md

 * Maximum number of allowed transactions per second (TPS).
 * Service features enabled within the pricing tier.
 * Cost for a predefined number of transactions.
-Going above this number will cause an extra charge, as specified in the [pricing details](https://azure.microsoft.com/pricing/details/cognitive-services) for your service.
+Going above this number causes an extra charge, as specified in the [pricing details](https://azure.microsoft.com/pricing/details/cognitive-services) for your service.